triflicacid/cs-UglyLang/Doc/Types.md

 	- Property `.MemberType: TYPE` contains the type of the members (`a`).
 - `MAP[a]`.
 Represents a map between `STRING` keys and values of type `a`.
 	- Property `.ValueType: TYPE` contains the type of the values (`a`).
+- `NAMESPACE`.
+Represents a collection of symbols.
+Primarily used when importing a file.
+	- It **cannot** be constructed.
+	- It contains symbols which can be accessed as properties (all of which are read-only).

 # User-Defined Types